cmp-202/ssh2shell/README.md

   },

   //Optional: Command timeout is raised when a standard prompt is not detected and no data is
-  //received from the hostafter host.idleTimeout value.
+  //received from the host after host.idleTimeout value.
   //This stops the connection from hanging when no prompt is detected usually because the
   // host is requiring a response it will never get.
 This event
   onCommandTimeout:    function( command, response, stream, connection ) {